hellums/lacey-bacon/README.md

 This repo is product from a 12-week introductory bootcamp course (Jan-Mar 2022) on Python programming and data analysis.

 # GOALS
-This repo and project has several purposes:
+This repo and project have several purposes:
 - Satisfy the 4+ minimum requirements of the bootcamp assignment in the syllabus (one from each category)
 - Satisfy as many optional and "stretch" requirements as possible